fizzlebert/media-stack/README.md

 # media-stack

-A stack of self-hosted media managers and streamer along with VPN.
+A stack of self-hosted media managers and streamer without a VPN.

 Stack include Radarr, Sonarr, Prowlarr, qBittorrent and Jellyfin.